laurall974/Final-Project-Calculator/README.md

 Add to your application a feature, which adds the images on your host and loads it on a web page.
 Any changes in this folder should be shown by refreshing the web page. (by using a bind mount)

-Explain how you can migrate it!
-How to share it with another instance of the same database engine.

 ## :construction_worker_woman: Prerequisites
 Be sure to have docker and docker compose installed, check with
 ```